adrian-lui/todolist_assignment/README.md

 - This web app is responsive to computer or phone users (except phone user cannot drag the row of todos yet)
 - The main color used is #00b6ba which I assume is the company color of Crosskey.
 The complementary colors are generated from the Adobe Color analyzer tool.

+# Technology
+This todo list app is written in pure JS, HTML and CSS.
+It is usable and responsive at latest version of Chrome and Safari.